Intro

 16. Fossil range: recent only or also known as fossil

-19. Note: any further relevant information, including descriptions
+20. Notes: any further relevant information, including descriptions, comments, explanations, etc.

 The records on higher taxa generally have the same structure as those of the species records.
 Not all of the above items already exist for all taxa entered in the WPD, but we are working hard to complete it.

-What you can do with this database at this moment in time (2008) is find out what the currently accepted combination is of your subject sponge, what its currently accepted higher taxon affiliation is, and from where it was originally described.
+What you can do with this database at this moment in time (2024) is find out what the currently accepted combination is of your subject sponge, what its currently accepted higher taxon affiliation is, and from where it was originally described.
+You can also check which accepted species occur in a higher taxon.
 What you cannot (yet) do is find every published combination of genus and species name, as we gave priority so far to the original and the currently accepted combinations (so non-original non-accepted combinations are frequently still lacking).
-What you also cannot do reliably is trace the distributions of species and higher taxa or extract regional lists of species, because only the localities of the holotypes have been indicated.
+What you also cannot do reliably is trace the distributions of species and higher taxa or extract regional lists of species, because there is as yet no consistency in the idication of sponge distributions.

 To assist the beginner or the non-specialist we provide here a selection of links to sponge websites, treating biology and systematics of this oldest of the metazoan phyla.